Fantom-foundation/Fantom_ClientJS_Utils/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles in production mode and optimizes the build for the best performance.

+### `npm test`

+Executes Mocha/Chai unit tests on the SFC support library.
+These tests cover building SFC transaction calls for the most common delegations and staking related operations supported by the SFC contract.